// section 1

 // subscribe

-Get new guides when they actually ship.
+Get new guides when they go live.

 One email per post.
 No drip campaigns, no "here is what we are up to" newsletters, no AI-generated filler.
 Unsubscribe one-click.